Fleas on Cats: How to Identify and Treat Them

 Use a Flea Treatment That Kills and Prevents

-The most important way of getting rid of fleas on cats is to give them a flea treatment that is also a preventive (i.e. prevents fleas from jumping on your cat).
-There are many excellent flea prevention products on the market that also kill live fleas, and your veterinarian can recommend specific brands.
+The most important way of getting rid of fleas on cats is to give them a flea treatment that is also a preventive (i.e., stops fleas from jumping on your cat).
+There are many excellent flea prevention products on the market that also kill live fleas.
+Your veterinarian can recommend specific brands.
+For example, Credelio CAT is a tiny, tasty tablet that treats and prevents flea and tick infestations in cats and kittens (8 weeks of age or older and 2 pounds or greater).
+It starts killing fleas within six hours.

-Be very cautious that you do not accidentally purchase flea preventives meant for dogs—this is deadly in cats.
+Be very cautious that you do not accidentally buy flea preventives meant for dogs—this is deadly in cats.

 Treat Other Pets

-Any pets in your home—including dogs, rabbits, and other cats—must be treated for fleas as well!
+You must treat all other pets in your home for fleas as well.
+This includes dogs, rabbits, and other cats.
 If one of your cats has fleas, all your pets have fleas.
-You cannot get rid of fleas unless ALL pets are treated.
-However, fish, reptiles (e.g., snakes and lizards) and amphibians (e.g., frogs) do not require treatment.
+You cannot get rid of fleas unless you treat ALL pets.
+However, fish, reptiles (e.g., snakes and lizards) and amphibians (e.g., frogs) do not need treatment.

 Environmental clean-up and treatment are key to getting rid of fleas on cats.
-All bedding that your cat has access to must be thoroughly washed on hot and dried on hot.
+All bedding that your cat has access to must be thoroughly washed in hot water and dried on high heat.
 Daily thorough vacuuming of all carpet as well as the nooks and crannies of fabric furniture and wood floors may decrease the number of fleas (just don’t forget to empty the vacuum container right away!).

 How to Prevent Fleas on Cats

-The most important thing any pet parent can do to prevent fleas is to apply a veterinary approved flea prevention product every month.
+The most important step you can take to prevent fleas is to use a veterinary-approved flea control product every month.
 Talk to your veterinary clinic or hospital about products they recommend.

 Flea medications come in a variety of forms, including:

-- Liquid medication.
-There are liquids that go onto the skin of your cat that should be applied on the back of her head to keep her from licking it.
+Liquid medication.
+There are liquids that go onto the skin of your cat.
+You should apply topical flea medicine on the back of your cat’s neck to keep them from licking it.
 The liquid will absorb over a few hours, protecting the whole body.

-- Collars.
-Cat flea collars are generally not recommended, as they only prevent fleas a short distance from the collar—meaning your cat could have fleas biting their tail and back legs even when wearing a flea collar.
+Collars.
+Cat flea collars are generally not recommended, as they only prevent fleas a short distance from the collar.
+This means your cat could have fleas biting their tail and back legs even when wearing a flea collar.

-Preventing fleas includes keeping your cats strictly indoors—no adventures on the patio, even if it’s enclosed.
-However, many pet parents give their cat some fresh air on a harness or the patio.
-As long as flea prevention is applied every month, this should prevent fleas.
+Preventing fleas includes keeping your cats indoors.
+However, many pet parents give their cat some fresh air on a harness or in a catio.
+If you do let your cat outdoors, be sure to keep up on the flea prevention.

-Don’t allow your cat to meet wildlife or other animals, since fleas as well as many other parasites could be spread to her through contact.
+Don’t allow your cat to interact with wildlife or other outdoor animals.
+Cats can catch fleas and many other parasites through contact with these animals.